JasonGROSSO/Moonshot-project/documents/technical/technical_specification.md

 - a part responsible for handling the input file(s) and copying it's source code

-- a part responsible for going through the code recognising and isolating it's componants
+- a part responsible for going through the code identifying and isolating it's componants

 - a part responsible for storing these componants